mauricezountekpo/mauricezountekpo/README.md

-# 💫 About Me
+# About Me

-👋 Hi, I’m Maurice, a frontend developer creating modern, accessible, and user-friendly web interfaces.
+I am a frontend developer focused on building modern, accessible, and user-friendly web interfaces.

-💡 **Mission :** Turning ideas into smooth, visually appealing, well-structured web experiences.
+My goal is to turn ideas into smooth, visually appealing, and well-structured web experiences.

-🚀 **Skills**
+## Skills

-- HTML5, CSS3, Sass, responsive design, accessibility
+- HTML5, CSS3, Sass
+- JavaScript (ES6+), Vue.js
+- Git, GitHub
-- Learning : JavaScript (ES6+) & React.js
+- SEO & accessibility best practices

-🌍 **Drive :** Contributing to creative and impactful projects.

-🤝 **Why work with me ?**
+## What I Bring

-- Strong technical foundations & clean code
+- Clean code and strong technical foundations
-- Continuous learner, motivated & collaborative
+- A continuous learning mindset and collaborative attitude
-- Quick to integrate and contribute to teams
+- The ability to integrate quickly and contribute meaningfully to a team

-📩 Looking for a motivated, reliable developer ?
-Let’s connect !
+## Looking to collaborate ?

+I am open to opportunities and creative projects.
+Feel free to reach out, let us build something great together.